aiifabbf/TOEFL-writings/writing.md

 -----

-##### Do you agree or disagree: today advertising is less honest than it was in the past, for that reason it is less useful for people to choose what they want to buy.
+##### :star: Do you agree or disagree: today advertising is less honest than it was in the past, for that reason it is less useful for people to choose what they want to buy.

 > More data.